jro31/jethro-codes/_articles/projects/meals-of-change.md

 #### API

-The first step here was to run `rails active_storage:install`, and then to run `rails db:migrate` which created and then ran the following migration:
+The first step here was to install Active Storage by running `rails active_storage:install`, and then running `rails db:migrate` to create and run the following migration:

 ```rb
 class CreateActiveStorageTables < ActiveRecord::Migration[5.2]